top of page

 1

-Season the good fresh beef fillets with salt and black pepper.
-Heat olive oil in a pan over high heat and sear the fillets for 2 minutes per side until it fully browned.
-Remove the beef from the pan and brush with a thin layer of mustard.
-Let it cool.
+Season the beef fillets generously with sea salt and freshly ground black pepper.
+Heat a drizzle of olive oil in a very hot pan and sear the fillets for about 2 minutes per side until a rich, golden-brown crust forms.
+Remove from the pan, brush lightly with a thin layer of mustard (optional, such as Dijon mustard), and allow to cool.

 1.jpg